 It would seem that a powerful people such as the Veientes who had warded off defeat for the better part of a decade would be more intelligent than to fall for a stratagem that was close to forty years old and of which they must have been well aware.
-After having lost control of recurrence of such an attack.
+After having lost control of Fidenae through a similar trick, the Veientes should have been constantly vigilant against the recurrence of such an attack.
 After all, would the Trojan Horse have been successful a second time after its famous conquest of Ilium?